Cultivate, Cook, and Savour Heirloom China Rose Radish

 The China Rose variety, like many heirloom radishes, connects us to a time when vegetables were cherished not just for sustenance but for their culinary and medicinal properties.

 Radishes were valued for their ability to ward off scurvy, ease colds, and add a crunchy, refreshing element to meals.
+Today, this legacy lives on through China Rose Radish microgreens and sprouts, which capture the essence of this historic variety in a compact, nutrient-packed form ideal for modern home growing.

 Growing Microgreens at Home

 Weaver’s advice on radish cultivation—emphasising spacing and proper care—applies equally to growing microgreens for optimal flavour and nutrition.
+For a comprehensive beginner’s approach, explore our complete guide to growing microgreens at home, which details sustainable methods using eco-friendly mediums like coco coir.

 Steps to Grow Microgreens